 Our responsibility is to express opinions on these financial statements based on our audit.
+We did not audit the financial statements of the City Utilities Commission or the Corbin Public Library District, which are component units of the City.
+Those audits were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for the aforementioned component units is based solely on the report of other auditors.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.